 "Numerous studies, including those from the Congressional Budget Office, Government Accountability Office and Energy Information Administration, all conclude that (allowing) oil exports would be a net jobs creator," said Fred Upton, R-Mich., chairman of the energy panel.

-Lifting the export ban would also boost energy production and lower prices at the gasoline pump by increasing the overall crude supply, Upton said.
+Lifting the export ban would also boost energy production and lower prices at the gasoline pump, Upton said.

 Opponents said lifting the ban would benefit big oil companies at the expense of U.S. consumers and even national security.
 The United States still imports about 25 percent of oil used by businesses and consumers, a figure that could rise if some U.S. oil is diverted to international markets, said Rep. Anna Eshoo, D-Calif.